Rafinha (footballer, born February 1993)

-Rafael Alcântara do Nascimento (born 12 February 1993), commonly known as Rafinha (/pt/), is a Brazilian professional footballer who plays as a midfielder.
+Rafael Alcântara do Nascimento (born 12 February 1993), commonly known as Rafinha (/pt/), is a retired Brazilian former professional footballer who played as a midfielder.

 He started his career with Barcelona, making his debut with the first team in 2011.
 After a loan at Celta, he played his first La Liga match for the former club in 2014.
 In October 2020, he signed with Paris Saint-Germain.

 Rafinha represented both Spain and Brazil at youth level, before debuting with the latter as a senior in 2015.

 Club career

 Barcelona

 Born in São Paulo, Brazil, Rafinha joined Barcelona's youth ranks at the age of 13.
 On 8 January 2011 he made his professional debut with the B team, coming on as a substitute for Jonathan dos Santos in the 55th minute of a 2–1 home loss against Girona in the Segunda División.
 A week later, again off the bench and in the same competition, he scored his first goal in a 3–2 win at Salamanca, also adding an assist.

 Rafinha made his debut with the senior Barcelona squad on 9 November 2011, taking the place of Cesc Fàbregas for the last 15 minutes of a 1–0 away victory over Hospitalet in the Copa del Rey.
 He finished the league season with 39 games – 35 starts – and eight goals for the reserves, including two in a 4–0 defeat of Cartagena on 4 September of the same year.

 On 27 June 2013, Rafinha extended his contract with Barça, keeping him at the club until 2016.
 A few weeks later, he was loaned to fellow La Liga team Celta, and made his debut in the Spanish top flight on 19 August, helping the Galicians to a 2–2 home draw against Espanyol.
 He scored his first league goal 12 days later in another draw at the Balaídos (1–1, with Granada).

 Rafinha netted a brace at Real Sociedad on 23 November 2013, but it amounted to nothing as the hosts won 4–3 with four goals from Carlos Vela.
 He was voted the league's Breakthrough Player of the Season, ahead of Real Madrid's Jesé and Rayo Vallecano's Saúl Ñíguez.